captivationsoftware/react-sticky/README.md

 `<StickyContainer />` passes along all props you provide to it without interference.
 That's right - no restrictions - go nuts!

+#### zIndex _(default: 1000 for top-most `<StickyContainer />`)_
+Setting zIndex property to anything other than 0 enables automatically setting the z-index on all descendant `<StickyContainer />`'s and `<Sticky />`'s, such that children always have a lower z-index than their parent `<StickyContainer />`.
+This ensures children go 'underneath' the parents when scrolling.

+Setting zIndex to 0 disables any autmatic setting of z-index for all descendants.

+A descendant `<StickyContainer />` may set its zIndex, effectively negating any zIndex that may have been set by an ancestor `<StickyContainer />`.

+A z-index explicitely set by any of the style properties overrides any automatic setting of z-index.

+Automatic z-index setting has a higher precedence than a z-index set from a class\[Name].

 ### `<Sticky />` Props

 #### stickyStyle _(default: {})_